Q: What is your go-to resource for staying up to speed on the constantly evolving regulatory changes taking place in pharma and bio?

 The answer changes based on where you are in your career, what your goals are, who you are, and where you find yourself in your current environment.
 There is no one right answer.
 It’s all personal.
 If you have young children, you know they grow up fast, and you don’t want to miss their milestones.
 If you are healthy, you want to remain that way, since you can’t be a good coworker or parent if you are suffering.
 If you have a challenging work environment, you need to plan out how to keep on top of your work and progress through the ranks.
 There is no general work-life-balance — it’s all about you and your environment.
 But, with 5 children, 4 grandchildren, a 40-year marriage, and a challenging career, I can personally testify that you can do this … no matter where you find yourself.
 Stop fretting and make a plan!

 Carol Nacy, Ph.D. is CEO of Sequella, Inc., a private company that develops new antiinfective drugs.
 She was formerly CSO at Anergen and EVP/CSO at EntreMed.
 Prior to her business experience, Dr. Nacy directed research in tropical infectious diseases at Walter Reed Army Institute of Research, Washington, DC.

-If we select your question for publication, we will provide you with a complimentary copy of a business book such as Leslie Kossoff’s From Lean Start-Up to Six Sigma Turnaround.
-Kossoff is a renowned writer, speaker, serial entrepreneur, and confidential advisor to executives and entrepreneurs worldwide.
-She is also a former executive in the aerospace/defense and pharmaceutical industries.
-To read more from Kossoff, check out our “Leadership Lessons” section on page 66.
+If we select your question for publication, we will provide you with a complimentary copy of a business book such as James M. Strock’s Serve To Lead.
+Strock is a recognized authority and renowned speaker on the theory and practice of leadership.
+To read more from him, check out our “Leadership Lessons” section on page 50.

 Make sure you enter the (*) required information where indicated.
 HTML code is not allowed.